Quick Answer

 What if my company has no profits?

-You cannot distribute dividends if the company has no distributable profits.
-Doing so would be considered an illegal distribution and could create personal liability for directors.
+If your company has no profits, you cannot distribute dividends because doing so would constitute an illegal distribution and create personal liability for directors.
 Learn more in our company formation guide.

 What is the dividend tax rate in Cyprus for Non-Dom residents?

-Non-Dom residents in Cyprus pay only 2.65% on dividends (the GHS contribution).
-There is no income tax, no SDC, and no withholding tax on dividend distributions.
-Combined with the 15% corporate tax on company profits, the effective total tax rate on business income distributed as dividends is approximately 14.8%.
+Dividend tax for Non-Dom residents in Cyprus is 2.65% (the GHS contribution).
+No income tax, SDC, or withholding tax applies to dividend distributions.
+Combined with the 15% corporate tax rate, this creates an effective rate of approximately 5% on corporate earnings distributed as dividends.corporate tax on company profits, the effective total tax rate on business income distributed as dividends is approximately 14.8%.

 Do I need Non-Dom status to benefit from low dividend tax in Cyprus?